github/developer.github.com/content/integrations-directory/marketing-guidelines.md

 ## Description

 Write a single paragraph that describes your integration clearly and speaks directly to the audience (think “you” and “your” over “we” and “our”).
-Make sure to answer the following questions in your description:
+Answer the following questions in your description:

 - What does it do?
 - How does it integrate with GitHub?